BEAT THE DOLDRUMS WITH THIS WORD OF THE DAY QUIZ!

 Origin of Scottish

-Examples from the Web for scottish
+Example sentences from the Web for Scottish

 Imagine driving through the Scottish countryside, rolling through a vast landscape of green hills and cloudy skies.